alexandermittet/TrafficPulse/misc/Logs/logbook.md

 #### 19. sept 2023
 - Technical:
     - Current got yolov8 working with id assignment using iou, but currently we still expirence id switching, so currently we are trying to see if we expirence a decreses in id switches.
+- IRL:
+  - Meeting with Jakub, giving status and discussing our how, pitch.
+Jakub mentioned some other ideas that our technology could be used for, e.g. animal tracking (birds, wila boars, even farm animals in cages).
+  - Discussed possibility for exam date postponing.
+JR said sure, but that the other people on the contract needed to confirm aswell.